Ngeh-Gitstar/qa-automation-profile/README.md

-#Playwright QA Automation – Profile Form Tests
+#Playwright QA Automation – Bluewindow-assessment

 This project uses [Playwright](https://playwright.dev/) with TypeScript to automate test cases for a user profile creation form hosted at: (https://qa-assessment.pages.dev/)